About Lois Evans

 Understanding and Encouraging Your Husband (Vision House, 1996).
 She is co-author of Our Love Is Here To Stay (Multnomah Publishing, 2004), author of Seasons Of A Woman’s Life (Moody, 2000), and Stones of Remembrance: A Rock-Hard Faith for Rock-Hard Places (Moody, 2006) with Jane Rubietta.
 She also recorded two albums in 1983 and in 1989.

 Lois is married to her favorite pastor/teacher and best friend, Dr. Tony Evans, Senior Pastor of Oak Cliff Bible Fellowship.

-She has four children: Chrystal, Priscilla, Anthony, Jr., and Jonathan, three granddaughters and eight grandsons.
+She has four children: Chrystal, Priscilla, Anthony, Jr., and Jonathan, four granddaughters, eight grandsons, and one great-granddaughter.